 My coach at the time, Lisa Rainsberger, the last American female to win the Boston marathon, suggested I get a blood test to see if my iron and ferritin levels were low.

-Lisa ran professionally for 12 years, has a 2.28.15 marathon best and has run 53.21 for 10-miles, still ranked as one of the fastest women in world history.
+Lisa ran professionally for 12 years and has a 2.28.15 marathon best.
+In addition, has run 53.21 for 10-miles.
+She is still ranked as one of the fastest women in world history.

 You would be an idiot to not listen to advice of someone so successful at what she does.